MafaldaSFerreira/physalia_adaptation_course-2024/05_day5/Tutorial_Day5_FunctionalAnn.md

 head(all_transcripts_unique)
 ```

 Let's open one of our outlier list and format it.
-We will start with the outliers from the associations with temperature found by the RDA.
+We will start with the outliers from the associations with temperature found by the RDA:
 ```R
 # transcripts in outliers
 outliers_transcripts_temp_rda <- read.table("06_go/outlier_temp_rda.transcript", header = FALSE)